cmsong-shina/float-free-nmea0183/README.md

 If parser accumulates enough data it will return [ParseResult](https://docs.rs/nmea0183/latest/nmea0183/enum.ParseResult.html) on success or `&str` that describing an error.

 You do not need to do any preprocessing such as split data to strings or NMEA sentences.

-# Optional features

-Parser supports Mediatek-related PMTKSPF non-standard sentence.
-It is disabled by default.
-Use "mtk" feature if you need it.

-If your receiver violates NMEA spec, try disable "strict" feature which enabled by default.
-For example, without "strict" feature sentence size is set to 120 chars instead of standart NMEA 79 chars.

 # Examples